 We are selected from the undergraduate student body to support the mission of Big Red Resilience & Well-being by presenting programs about topics related to student well-being.
 Our work across campus makes a difference in the lives of other students.
 We increase awareness, encourage safer behaviors, create informed decision-makers, and enhance the health and well being of our peers.

-If you'd like to volunteer as a Healthy Husker, contact Laura Shell.
+If you'd like to volunteer as a Well-being Ambassador, contact Laura Shell.